 \section{Introduction}

-An element of the Hochschild chain complex $CH_\bullet(A, A)$ of an associative algebra $A$ is, by definition, given by elements in a multiple tensor product $A\otimes \dots\otimes A$, whose tensor factors all consist of the algebra $A$.
-When defining the differential $D:CH_\bullet(A, A) \to CH_{\bullet-1}(A, A)$, it is however instructive to picture this linear sequence of tensor products as placed in a circular configuration, since the differential multiplies any two adjacent tensor factors, with its last term multiplying the last factor of the sequence to the first factor,
+An element of the Hochschild chain complex $CH_\bullet(A, A)$ of an associative algebra $A$ is by definition an element in the multiple tensor product $A\otimes \dots\otimes A$.
+When defining the differential $D:CH_\bullet(A, A) \to CH_{\bullet-1}(A, A)$ however, it is instructive to picture this linear sequence of tensor products in a circular configuration, because the differential multiplies any two adjacent tensor factors starting from the beginning until the end and at the very end multiplies the last factor of the sequence with the first factor, as shown below.